-The Fractional Club memberships clearly included an investment component in that Mr and

-Mrs F's share of the proceeds of the deferred sales offered the prospect of a financial return - whether or not, like all investments, that return was more, less or the same as the sum invested.
-But it's important to note that the fact that the Fractional Club memberships included an investment component did not, in itself, transgress the prohibition in Regulation 14(3).
+The Fractional Club memberships clearly included an investment component in that Mrs F's share of the proceeds of the deferred sale offered the prospect of a financial return - whether or not, like all investments, that return was more, less or the same as the sum invested.
+But it's important to note that the fact that the Fractional Club membership included an investment component did not, in itself, transgress the prohibition in Regulation 14(3).
 Regulation 14(3) prohibits the marketing or selling of a timeshare contract as an investment.

 It doesn't prohibit the existence of an investment component in a timeshare contract or the marketing and/or selling of such a contract per se.
 In other words, the Timeshare Regulations didn't ban products like the Fractional Club - they simply regulated how they were marketed and sold.

-To conclude, therefore, that the Fractional Club memberships were marketed or sold to Mr and Mrs F as an investment in breach of Regulation 14(3), I must be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to them as an investment, i.e. told them or led them to believe that Fractional Club membership offered them the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.
+To conclude, therefore, that the Fractional Club membership was marketed or sold to Mrs F as an investment in breach of Regulation 14(3), I must be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to her as an investment, i.e. told her or led her to believe that Fractional Club membership offered her the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.